circlesio/node-circlesio-sdk/Readme.md

 ```
 * ver is for verification of a user via email: boolean
 * a is the session token: auto generated string
-* login is the array of oAuth credentials and there tokens for later access: can be multiple, ex Facebook, twitter, Linkedin etc.
+* login is the array of oAuth credentials and there tokens for later access: can be multiple, e.g., Facebook, twitter, Linkedin, etc.
 * Save custom terms, etc, in the states Object

 ```json